 This article contains a small email application which is developed using ASP.NET, C#, and ADO.NET.

 Last week someone asked a question in “The Code Project – Quick Answers” section on how to develop an email application.
-When I asked him about what he needed, he said he needed an email application that will only work inside an organization and there is no need to send/receive emails to other email providers.
+When I asked him about what he needed, he said he needed an email application that will only work inside an organization and there is no need to send/receive emails to other email providers, and if you manage a team, using services of team email could be great to handle team email communication.
 It was more of a messaging system where users can use their credentials to log into the site and can send/receive messages from other users of the site.

 This made me realize that one of my previous employers also wanted such an application just for internal communication within the organization.
 Since we didn’t have anyone to write one, we ended up using GMail for this.